 Support for teenagers and young adults with ASD, anxiety and school related concerns.

-We can provide Speech Therapy, Psychotherapy, Psychology, Behaviour Management, and Early Intervention programs.
-We can help you to implement a sound Home Schooling program, or to complete the forms necessary to get a diagnosis, or to receive support in the school system.
+Our bilingual staff can also help you to complete the forms necessary to get a diagnosis, or to receive support within the school system.

 If you have a concern about your child, teenager or young adult please contact us.

 Support with a new Diagnosis

 It is vital to receive quality support when you receive a new diagnosis, so you can understand how best to help your child.
 You no doubt have so many questions and want to make sure you have the best professional advice at this time to plan for the next steps.